ashmwu/INST326FINALPROJECT/README.md

 6. Choose option 2 and enter the name of the playlist that you just named/created
 >It should print out "Now playing..." and 15 songs
 7. Choose option 3
+>It should prompt the user twice.
+First it will promt the user to select A or T which stand for 'Artist' or 'Title'.
+If the user selects A, it will ask them to enter an Artist name.
+If they select T, it will ask them to enter a track name.
 8. Choose option 4 to view the recently searched
 >It will print a list of the most recently searched from the search function from most recent to the least and end at the tenth search.
 9. Enter q to quit the program.